helgoboss/helgobox/doc/user-guide.md

 (by using "Relative" mode, you will learn how to do that further below).
 And you have multiple mappings where each one uses "When program selected" with the same "Bank" parameter but a different "Program".
 Then the result is that you can press "Previous" and "Next" and it will switch between different mappings (programs) within that bank.
 If you assign the same "Program" to multiple mappings, it's like putting those mapping into one group which can be activated/deactivated as a whole.

+Switching between different programs via "Previous" and "Next" buttons is just one possibility.
+Here are some other ones:

+- **Navigate between programs using a rotary encoder:** Just map the rotary encoder to the "Bank" parameter ("Relative" mode) and restrict the target range as desired.
+- **Activate each program with a separate button:** Map each button to the "Bank" parameter ("Absolute" mode) and set "Target Min/Max" to a distinct value.
+E.g. set button 1 min/max both to 0% and button 2 min/max both to 1%.
+Then pressing button 1 will activate program 1 and pressing button 2 will activate program 2.

-In previous versions of ReaLearn you could use other methods to achieve a similar behavior, but it always involved using multiple ReaLearn instances.
+In previous versions of ReaLearn you could use other methods to achieve a similar behavior, but it always involved using multiple ReaLearn instances:

+- **By enabling/disabling other ReaLearn instances:** You can use one main ReaLearn instance containing a bunch of mappings with "Track FX enable" target in order to enable/disable other ReaLearn FX instances.
+Then each of the other ReaLearn instances acts as one mapping bank/group.
+- **By switching between presets of another ReaLearn instance:** You can use one main ReaLearn instance containing a mapping with "Track FX preset" target in order to navigate between presets of another ReaLearn FX instance.
+Then each preset in the other ReaLearn instance acts as one mapping bank/group.
+  However, that method is pretty limited and hard to maintain because presets are something global (not saved together with your REAPER project).

-Now you can do it also within one instance.
+With *Conditional activation* you can do the same (and more) within just one ReaLearn instance.
 A fixed assumption here is that each bank (parameter) consists of 100 programs.
 If this is too limiting for you, please use the EEL activation mode instead.

 ##### When EEL result > 0